9 Product Feed Optimization Tips To Improve Shopping Ads

 Product Feed Elements Are Like Sushi Maki Rolls (via Giphy)

-Your feed is important because it affects two sides of Google Shopping campaigns:
+Your shopping feed is important because it affects two sides of Google Shopping campaigns:

-• External (responsible for serving ads).
-The same way the sushi menu represents your sushi maki roll selection available to your restaurant customers, product feed represents the products that the Google Shopping platform will use to serve ads against the search queries.
+• External (responsible for serving ads in the search results).
+The same way the sushi menu represents your sushi maki roll selection available to your restaurant customers, your product shopping feed represents the products that the Google Shopping platform will use to serve ads against the search terms.

 • Internal (responsible for tracking results on the back end).
 This can be thought of as the way your menu tells your chef and management how profitable each item on the menu is.

-Google’s algorithm seeks to display a product for virtually all of their search queries.
-It’s up to you to structure and prioritize your feed to get maximum visibility.
+Google’s algorithm seeks to display a product for virtually all of their shopping searches.
+It’s up to you to structure and prioritize your product feed to get maximum visibility.
 Pay attention to two areas:

 • Targeting.
 This is where you get impressions.
-You don’t use keywords in targeting search queries, as you do with Google Search campaigns.
-Titles, descriptions and pricing help Google’s algorithm better match products to search queries.
-The better they are, the more search queries they will match up to.
+You don’t use keywords in targeting search terms, as you do with Google Search campaigns.
+Titles, descriptions and pricing help Google’s algorithm to better match results with products.
+The better they are, the more search terms they will match up to.

 • Relevance.
 This is where you get people to click on those impressions.
 Product titles, images, and prices act as ads.
 They affect your click-through rate (CTR).
-Be contextual, and focus on people.
+Be contextual, and focus on your target audience.

-For example, if you are searching for “sushi knives”, here is what the search results look like:
+For example, if you are searching for “sushi knives”, here is what the results look like:

 Google Shopping Results for Sushi Knives (via Google)

-To optimize your product for targeted and relevant traffic, focus on the elements that have the highest effect on your product listing ad.
-Start with the areas that drive your Google Shopping performance: titles, images, and pricing.
+To optimize your product data for more sales and targeted traffic, focus on the elements that have the highest effect on your product listing ad.
+Start with the areas that drive your shop's performance: titles, images, and pricing.
 Then optimize the rest.

 Tip #1.
 Optimize Product Titles To Capture Search Queries